Julien Cosmao: Early career

-Completing his studies in Châteaulin, young Cosmao-Kerjulien joined the French Royal Navy in 1776, against his parents' will.
-He served in the Aigrette in the Caraibs.
-Back to Brest in 1778, he served on the Oiseau with Corentin de Leissegues.
-In September, after the beginning of the American Revolutionary War, he served on the Nymphe, taking part in two battles against English privateers, near Bordeaux and Belle-Isle.
+Completing his studies in Châteaulin, young Cosmao-Kerjulien joined the French Navy in 1776, against his parents' will.
+He served in Aigrette in the West Indies.
+Back in Brest, France in 1778, he served on Oiseau with Corentin de Leissegues.
+In September, after the beginning of the American Revolutionary War, he served on the Nymphe, taking part in two battles against British privateers near Bordeaux and Belle-Isle.